 - researching and negotiating contracts for the best possible benefits and salary

 - lobbying government for improvements to health care and your workplace

 - occupational health and safety training

 - expert advice on workers' compensation and benefits issues

 - public advertising to raise the profile of HSA and the work you do

-Your dues also suppport the day-to-day operations of the union, including publication of The Report, our news magazine, award-winning ad campaigns to raise public awareness of the work you do, and operation of on line media like this web site and our Facebook page, where you'll find the latest news on contracts, benefits, negotiation, scholarships and bursaries for you and your family.
+Your dues also support the day-to-day operations of the union, including award-winning ad campaigns to raise public awareness of the work you do, and operation of digital media like this web site and our Facebook page, where you'll find the latest news on contracts, benefits, negotiation, scholarships and bursaries for you and your family.